vapoursynth/vapoursynth/doc/gpufilters.rst

    so signals reach the queue in increasing order.

 #. **Publish your producers.** After submitting, setGPUPlaneProducer on every
    plane you wrote with your timeline and the signaled value.
-Your timeline must outlive all consumers — it lives as long as the filter instance.
+The timeline is a reference counted ``VSGPUTimeline`` from createGPUTimeline (or the exec pool's, through gpuExecPoolTimeline), and every plane you publish it on takes its own reference — so it outlives your filter instance by itself whenever a frame still names it, and you never have to arrange that.

 #. **Keep sources alive.** The GPU may still be reading a source frame long
    after your getframe returned.
 Hold the reference until your submission's